Education Act 1877: Effects

-Education Boards
+Education boards

 The act established a tiered administration system.
-At the top, the Department of Education established the curriculum and provided funding to twelve education boards (Auckland, Taranaki, Wanganui, Wellington, Hawke's Bay, Marlborough, Nelson, N & S Canterbury, Westland, Otago and Southland).
-Each of the boards in turn funded a school committee responsible for individual schools.
+At the top, the Department of Education established the curriculum and provided funding to twelve education boards (Auckland, Taranaki, Wanganui, Wellington, Hawke's Bay, Marlborough, Nelson, North and South Canterbury, Westland, Otago and Southland).
+Each of the boards in turn funded school committees responsible for individual schools.

+The education boards were responsible only for primary education and not secondary or tertiary education.

+Auckland Education Board

+Prior to the 1877 act an Auckland Education Board was established by the provincial government.
+This was reconstituted with the passing on the 1877 act.
+The new board covered the entirety of the Auckland Province but by 1878 the East Cape was excluded.
+In 1952 a South Auckland Education Board was constituted and the Auckland Education Board's area was reduced to the Northland, and Auckland regions, Great Barrier Island, and parts of the Waikato and Raglan counties.